cpelizza/Text-Mining-and-Search/README.md

 - Open the notebook in Colab or Jupyter
 - Ensure the XML file path is correct
 - Run all cells sequentially
-- The notebook will automatically install all required packages
-- Outputs include preprocessed data, WordClouds, clustering visualizations, and evaluation metrics
+- Outputs include preprocessed data, WordClouds, clustering visualizations and evaluation metrics